dyhes/zulip/docs/translating/german.md

 German is famous for its concatenations of nouns
 (e.g. _Heizölrückstoßdämpfung_, which means _fuel oil recoil attenuation_).
-For the sake of correct rendering and simplicity, you should try to avoid such concatenations whenever possible, since they can break the layout of the Zulip frontend.
+For the sake of correct rendering and simplicity, you should try to avoid such concatenations whenever possible, since they can break the layout of the Aloha frontend.
 Try to stick to a maximum length of 20 characters and follow your intuition.